baibaichen/Blog2/SharedLib/How-To-Write-Shared-Libraries.md

 The question is: does this really constitute an incompatibility?
 No valid program would ever be affected.
 Only programs which are not following the documented interface are affected.
 And if the change in the implementation would mean an improvement in efficiency (according to whatever measure) this would mean broken applications prevent progress in the implementation of a DSO.
 This is not acceptable.

 The definition of stability should therefore use the *documented* interface as the basis.
 Legitimate uses of interfaces should not be affected by changes in the implementation; using interfaces in an undefined way void the warranty.
 The same is true for using completely undocumented, internal symbols.
-Those must not be used at all.
-While this definition of stability is widely accepted it does not mean that avoiding or working around changes introduced by changes to the implementation is wrong.
-It just is not necessary if the achievement of stability comes at a cost which almost always is the case.
+Those must not be used at all. **While this definition of stability is widely accepted it does not mean that avoiding or working around changes introduced by changes to the implementation is wrong.
+It just is not necessary if the achievement of stability comes at a cost which almost always is the case**.

 Rejecting stability of undefined functionality is one thing, but what happens if some documented behavior changes?
 This is can happen for various reasons: